johntiger1/multimodal_fairness/progress.md

+# may 26
+testing the archive, as well as the phenotyping model.
+Well let's just quickly test the archive part.

+Or the phenotyping part.
+And get some initial results

 # may 25
 OK, so subsampling is done.
 Now, just quickly creating the phenotyping.
 And quickly getting results/writing.
 Note that we COULD redesign the header to be even better, via a pd.readcsv call, but it is wholly unnecessary!